junyong-tsui/csharpexamples/README.md

-   all just study notes about .net .
+   all just study notes about .net . holy shit haha ,to test git diff